about MHOS

 acknowledgements

-We thank Silvana Ferrario, Liz Berry, Denise Bending, Anna Whiteside, Yvonne Wadley, Julie Smith, Neil Elliott, Melissa de Winter, Jen Kerr, Ian Kay, Stacy Gardoll and Craig McKeough (the organising committee) who give their time to make this event happen; the advertisers who help make this brochure possible; and all our volunteers.
+We thank the organising team: Silvana Ferrario, Liz Berry and Denise Bending and volunteers Neil Elliott, Kat Hardwick, June Stevens, Rebecca Tester, Yvonne Wadley, Melissa De Winter, Ian Kay, Dee Constable, Louise Thorpe, Cindy Watson, Belinda Kay, Craig McKeough and Lee Johnson who gave their time to make this event happen and the advertisers who help make this brochure possible.

 A big thanks also to the visitors who appreciate and support local artists and, of course, to all the artists who have opened their studios with a warm welcome.